frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.encounter
 - Type: `table` · Rows: `29` · Size: `80.00 KB`

-> This table stores records of patient visits or interactions with healthcare providers, often called "encounters."
-It captures who was seen (patient), who provided the service (provider), where it happened (organization), and when (encounter_date).
-This table acts as a central transactional record, linking patients to the specific care they receive.
+> This table stores records of patient encounters, which are specific interactions between a patient and a healthcare provider at a medical facility.
+It captures essential information about each visit, such as the date, type of visit (e.g., check-up, emergency), and its current status.
+This table acts as a central transactional record, linking patients to the providers who treated them and the organizations where the care was delivered.
+Each encounter serves as the basis for subsequent billing activities, as indicated by its connection to the claim line table.
+The structure allows the business to track patient visit history, manage provider schedules, and initiate the revenue cycle for services rendered.

-Each encounter is associated with a patient, a provider, and a healthcare organization.
-Importantly, information from an encounter is used to generate `claim_line` records, indicating that these visits are the basis for medical billing and insurance claims.

-The structure suggests this table is fundamental to both clinical and administrative workflows.
-It not only documents the history of patient care but also directly feeds the revenue cycle by providing the necessary details for billing for services rendered.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |